elightup/slim-seo/readme.txt

 == Upgrade Notice ==

 == Changelog ==

+= 3.21.3 - 2023-07-24 =
+- Schema: set the same @id for search action, logo, author across the site
+- Schema: fix missing trailing slash in the current URL
+- Add support for Syntax-highlighting Code Block (with Server-side Rendering) plugin
+- Add more ignored post types from page builders
+- Remove meta description in Hello Elementor theme
+- Fix incorrect data type returned from Bricks for WooCommerce cart page
+- Fix JS error on the settings page if no custom post types

 = 3.21.2 - 2023-06-20 =
 - Import redirects from Rank Math & SEOPress #94